Digital transformation involves the entire company and its partners

 While cloud, security and data are now commonplace, the use of artificial intelligence (AI) is becoming increasingly important.
 For successful digital transformation, however, simply bringing IT up to date is not enough.

-Learn which factors CIOs or top (IT) managers within companies in the German-speaking countries are considering in their digitalization strategies.
+Learn which factors CIOs and top (IT) managers within companies in the German-speaking countries are considering in their digitalization strategies for 2023, their growth forecasts for IT employee figures within the companies, and much more besides!

-The willingness of companies to change remains stable, with 35 percent of respondents agreeing with the need to work with external partners to relieve the burden on their own IT organization and achieve the digitalization goals they have set.
+The willingness of companies to change remains stable, with 35 percent of respondents agreeing, according to “CIO Agenda 2023”, with the need to work with external partners to relieve the burden on their own IT organization and achieve the digitalization goals they have set.

-• Overview of CIOs’ digitalization strategies and which types of external partners are involved in them
+• Overview of CIOs’ digitalization strategies and which external partners are involved in them

-• Which strategies and concepts – from sourcing, to IT security, to work-life balance – are emphasized
+• Which strategies and concepts – from sourcing and IT security, to work-life balance – are being focused on

 • Assessments of the “ingredients” required for the digital mindset